-by Roy Betts, Head of Microbiology, Campden-BRI, UK.
-Produced as a service to the food industry by Oxoid Ltd, part of Thermo Fisher Scientific.
+by Dr Roy Betts, Head of the Microbiology Dept, Campden-BRI, Chipping Campden, Gloucestershire, GL55 6LD, UK.
+Produced as a service to the food industry by Oxoid, part of Thermo Fisher Scientific.

 n 1926, Murray, Webb and Swarm published a paper in the Journal of Pathological Bacteriology entitled 'A disease of rabbits characterised by a large mononuclear leucocytosis, caused by a hitherto undescribed bacillus Bacterium monocytogenes'.
-Later, in the 1930s, South African microbiologists isolated a bacterium from the livers of sick gerbils which was named Liserella hepatolytica, but it was not until 1940 that these two micro-organisms were recognised as the same and renamed Listeria monocytogenes.
+Later in the 1930s South African microbiologists isolated a bacterium from the livers of sick gerbils which was named Liserella hepatolytica, but it was not until 1940 that these two micro-organisms were recognised as the same, and renamed Listeria monocytogenes.